ikkez/F3-Sugar/VDB/README.md

 This F3-Plugin provides you a variable SQL data access layer by extending the SQL database plugin for the PHP Fat-Free Framework.
 It might be useful for installation scripts.

-NOTICE: still beta version.
-Currently mysql, sqlite & postgreSQL are supported.
+This extension is still under development.
+Some more features are comming up the road.
+Currently MySQL, SQLite & PostgreSQL are supported and fully tested.
+Further support for SQL Server, Sybase, Access and IBM DB2 are already included.

 ***